sensu/sensu-docs/content/sensu-go/5.0/guides/deployment-guide.md

 _WARNING: Reconfiguring a Sensu cluster for TLS post-deployment will require resetting all etcd cluster members, resulting in the loss of all data._

 As described in our [guide for securing Sensu][6], the backend uses a shared certificate and key for web UI and agent communications.
-Communications with etcd can be secured using the same certificate and key, the certificate's common name or subject alternate names must include the network interfaces and DNS names that will point to those systems.
+Communications with etcd can be secured using the same certificate and key; the certificate's common name or subject alternate names must include the network interfaces and DNS names that will point to those systems.

-See our [clustering guide][7] and [etcd docs][4] for more info on setup and configuration, including a walk-through for generating TLS certificates for your cluster.
+See our [clustering guide][7] and the [etcd docs][4] for more info on setup and configuration, including a walk-through for generating TLS certificates for your cluster.

 ## Common Sensu architectures